 The book is aimed at the technical level however having a full set of locomotive instruction artwork in one place it is a must have, if just acquired as a collector’s reference.
 There are also many pieces of rare remastered Dublo literature to add interest to the work, it is not just all technical.

 The book is an official publication of the Hornby Railway Collectors Association of Australia Inc.

-UK PRE-ORDERS now being taken by Bob Hamilton, Devon, UK.
+UK & European PRE-ORDERS now being taken by Bob Hamilton, Devon, UK.
 A print date will be early 2020.
 For both UK orders and Australian orders please use the email contact on the home page of this website.
-Full contact details will be in the December 19 Railway Modeller and British Railway Modelling magazines.
+Full contact details have been published in the December 19 Railway Modeller and British Railway Modelling magazines.
 A flier has also been distributed with the December HRCA (UK) journal.
 For Australia and New Zealand, details are in the December 19 HRCAA journal.

 The Manual has now been ‘booked in’ to print with the UK print shop and all PDF’s verified for printing.
 We are now going to have 750 copies printed, 550 for the UK, USA and Europe, plus 200 for Australia and New Zealand.
 The interest in the book has been good, 91 views on this website, yesterday alone.
 The UK books will start delivery in the 3rd week of February and in Australia slightly later.